South East View of the Iron Bridge over the River Wear – bridge 40

 Gray's Pottery, 20th century reproduction

-These Grey's Pottery vintage items are now collectable in their own right.
+These Gray's Pottery vintage items are now collectable in their own right.
 The characteristic dark lustre is easy to spot and unlikely to be mistaken for an original 19th century item.
-You can find out more about Grey's here.
+You can find out more about Gray's here.
 See also page 70 of Baker's Sunderland Pottery.